springernature/eslint-config-springernature/README.md

 which is related to the upgrade to _ESlint 8_.

-`gulp-eslint` has not been maintained any more for years now and seems to be dead.
-Luckily, there's an updated version of that module called `gulp-eslint-new`, which works fine with _ESlint 8_.
+`gulp-eslint` has not been maintained for several years now and seems to be dead.
+Luckily, there's an updated version of that module called `gulp-eslint-new`, which works well with _ESlint 8_.

 So in case you are using `gulp-eslint` and want to update `eslint-config-springernature` to version _6_, then you should replace `gulp-eslint` with `gulp-eslint-new`.